 Several years ago I was asked to help hear confessions in a Spanish speaking parish.
 Although the majority of the people were from the Dominican Republic and loved having me in the confessional since they realized that I struggled to understand them, a few were from Mexico and had been catechized in a way that touched me deeply.
 Each of the Mexican penitents began: "Father, I confess that God is good and has given me faith.
 I confess that God has blessed me with a wonderful family, and I confess that I have friends who support me and love me."

 Only after beginning with this non traditional formula of "confession" which immediately reminded me of St. Augustine's Confessions, did they begin to ask pardon for their sins, again with an unique introduction.
-"So Father, because God is so good and has been so good to me, I have been ungrateful and these are the ways."
+"So Father, because God has been so good to me, I must confess that I have been ungrateful in many ways.
+These are my sins."
 Honestly, I delighted each time a person catechized in this way came into the confessional, and have used the same formula myself when celebrating the sacrament of reconciliation.

 Thinking about these men and women occasions fundamentally important questions for us as people of faith: Have we been grateful enough for God's presence, understanding, compassion and forgiveness?
 Are we full of gratitude to the God who never sleeps, never forgets us, and is always ready to welcome us home?
 Are we more worried about avoiding sin than doing good and fostering the good news in our families, communities and churches??